 - Bubblegloop Swamp: Despite the name, Mystic Colony is situated in a very un-mystical swamp.
 The most astounding thing out there is the Weepingroot, a massive weeping willow.

 - Death Mountain: Minus most of the death (unless you get caught in an unfortunate border skirmish), Mountain Domain is located in an impressive plateau at the base of a waterfall.
-Most of its surrounding locations include bare rock outcropping and sparse forest, although it also neighbors a cemetary.
-It's also the only colony that doesn't actually have the word colony in its name.
+Most of its surrounding locations include bare rock outcropping and sparse forest, although it also neighbors a cemetery.
+It's also the only colony that doesn't actually have the word "colony" in its name.

-- Expressive Mask: Krampy's plague doctor mask eye holes and beak line change depending on his mood.
+- Expressive Mask: Krampy's plague doctor mask eye holes and beak line change depending on their mood.